-8. IMPLEMENTATION
+8. Implementation

-Achieving the vision
+Achieving the Vision

-The ultimate goal of implementing the Bicycle and Pedestrian Long-Range Plan is to make walking and bicycling viable transportation options for all lowans.
-Implementation of the plan will occur over many years and will require changes to funding practices and modifications to the planning and design processes of the Iowa DOT as well as city, county, and regional agencies.
+The goal of implementing the Bicycle and Pedestrian Plan is to make walking and bicycling viable transportation options for all lowans.
+Implementation of the Plan will occur over many years and will require changes to funding practices and modifications to the planning and design processes of the lowa DOT as well as city, county, and regional agencies.
 It also requires continued education for the general public and government agencies alike in order to recognize that biking and walking are valid modes of transportation and are central to daily life.

-This chapter is structured as two sections:
+This chapter is structured as two sections.